...

 From late May to early July, the longer you stay in the Murodō area, the larger the chance you have to spot one of these nearly extinct birds of Tateyama Kurobe Alpine Route – Raichō!

-Tip: During the peak camping season in August, you might want to bring one of those mobile toilets with you.
+Tip: During the peak camping season in August, consider bringing a portable toilet with you.
 This is particularly the case in November when the toilet at the campground becomes unavailable.

 Stop 5.05: To the Murodō Trolley Bus Stop

-After you tire of the awesome Murodo area, head to Murodō Station and take the Tateyama Trolley Bus to Daikanbō.
+After you get your fill of the awesome Murodō area, head to Murodō Station and take the Tateyama Trolley Bus to Daikanbō.

 Stop 6: Daikanbō (大観峰)

-Enjoy the observation terrace, which allows for a view over the fantastic mountain and Kurobeko Lake view before you head off and queue for the ropeway to Kurobedaira!
+Enjoy the observation terrace, which offers a stunning view of the fantastic mountain and Kurobeko Lake, before heading off to queue for the ropeway to Kurobedaira.

 ←←←←←The Terrace &Daikanbō